 Spending some time in the sunshine on a regular basis actually helps you sleep better at night, increases your energy, helps your memory and thinking processes, and also helps to lower your blood pressure and improves your heart health.
 Just spending time in the sunshine can improve your mood and lift your spirit.
 If you stay inside all day, you are missing the free vitamin D that God has naturally provided.

 Temperance is an old-fashioned word that may sound a bit stuffy.
 Merriam-Webster defines it as “moderation in action” or “restraint.”
 In today’s world, that simply means balance.
 You need balance in your time and obligations, balance in your eating, work, and play.
+It’s not just the kids who need a balance in their life but in order to have a healthy balance in life, you need to guard this carefully for yourself as well.

 Be possessive about your calendar.
 Your calendar will fill up without you even realizing it and soon you have no time for the things that are most important.
 Limit the number of extra-curricular activities you and your family members are committed to, to reduce your overwhelm.
 Remember, there is no award for the mom who does the most and is the most exhausted!
 You do not have to do “all the things” to be a good mom.
 Know where your limits are and guard them carefully.
 There will always be one more thing you could do, but it isn’t always the best thing to fill your plate fuller.